NVlabs/Deep_Object_Pose/data_generation/readme.md

 ## Cylinder object

-Here is a video that demonstrates what happens with a rotationally symmetric object if you do not specifiy the symmetries:
+Here is a video that demonstrates what happens with a rotationally symmetric object if you do not specify the symmetries:

 https://user-images.githubusercontent.com/320188/159683931-8e87f778-8711-4e54-9ad8-536cf5862e01.mp4